javiorfo/nvim-renamid/README.md

 # nvim-renamid
-Lsp rename in a centered popup
+*Neovim plugin for LSP rename function in a centered popup*